yalmengo/graphql-service/backend/README.md

-# Backend nest app with GraphQL
+# Backend nest app with GraphQL and Postgres